 Incentives and initiatives for job seekers

-Funding for Australian apprentices and trainees
+Funding for Australian Apprentices

 For example, mature age grants allow people to reskill or enter a new industry at a later age.
-The Additional Identified Skills Shortage Payment is available to eligible apprentices and employers working in occupations experiencing national skills shortages.
+The Additional Identified Skills Shortage Payment is available to eligible Apprentices and employers working in occupations experiencing national skills shortages.

 Federal and state funding is available, contact us today – we’re ready to help you identify what you could be eligible for.

-State & Federal Incentives for Apprentices and Trainees
+State & Federal Incentives for Apprentices

 Some key federal incentives and subsidies include: